njoqi/njoqi-vite/README.md

 `npm run build`

 Will compile the `.vue` files in `src/pages` into html files, while keeping the sames routes as in development.
-Since we simply want a static prerender and don't need preload directives, only one build step is performed instead of client-side + server (no manifest generation, no duplicate asset folders, etc).
+Since we simply want a static prerender and don't need preload directives, only one build step is performed instead of client-side + server (no manifest generation, no duplicate assets folders, etc).

 The static website is generated in `/dist`.